costajob/app-servers/README.md

 ```

 ##### Considerations
 While it is true that Node.js suffers JavaScript single threaded nature, it delivered very solid performance.
-These results are the sum of using cluster library to spawn multiple processes per CPU (like Ruby and Python) and leveraging on V8 speed.
+By using cluster library to spawn multiple processes per CPU, Node speed is on par
+with faster compiled languages.

 ### ServeMux
 I opted for the [HTTP ServeMux](https://golang.org/pkg/net/http/) GO standard library.